JaredCorduan/JaredCorduan.github.io/posts/2025-01-08--two-six-room-dungeons.md

 Connected, planar graphs make good sense as an abstract layout for a dungeon.
 Six rooms/vertices was chosen as a sweet spot in game design.
-With six vertices, five edges is enough connect the graph.
+With six vertices, five edges is enough to connect the graph.
 The sixth edge gives the dungeon a loop.

-Every connected, planar graph that has the same number of vertices as edges will always have exactly one loop.
+Every connected, planar graph that has the same number of vertices as edges has exactly one loop.
 More generally, Euler's formula says that:

 \\[